 How to Set Up Dynamic Language Optimization

 While creating your ad using one of the supported objectives, first build it using the default language.
-Know that if you reach someone whose primary language isn’t one of the variations you create, the default language is the version they’ll see.
+Know that if you Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More someone whose primary language isn’t one of the variations you create, the default language is the version they’ll see.

 If you have this feature, you’ll see a button for multiple languages…